 "I have not here the statement of the first two years in operation.
 Suffice it to say, we met our commitments with the National Board.
-In fact it was shown to us later that our commitment was equal to the commitment of the Americans.
-Actually it exceeded it.
-On the first undertaking we went a step further than the Americans.
+It was shown to us later that our commitment was equal to the commitment of the Americans.
+It exceeded it.
+On the first undertaking, we went a step further than the Americans.

 "Some years ago, there had taken place a meeting at Fort William, where it appears a Gentlemen's agreement had been given to the effect that Canadian breeders would not attempt to advertise any furs as Canadian in the United States.
 For that reason, it was felt that the Farm Fur Advertising Committee should endeavour to advertise in Canada and other countries.
 In order to inject confidence with the breeders it was decided from the outset that, owing to the urgency of the situation, that those who were connected with the Canadian Farm Fur Advertising at the start would receive no travelling expenses of any kind as this would represent their contribution to meet this situation, which they accepted.

 "Things went along for several months.
-I was in the hospital, and I got a call stating that Mr. Rogers was offered a much better position in the P.E.I.
+I was in the hospital, and I got a call stating that Mr Rogers was offered a much better position in the P.E.I.
 Government and that he was obliged to tender his resignation.
 In the meantime, we were engaged in a fashion show to be held in Basle, Switzerland.
-Being in hospital, I asked Don Stewart to carry on in the capacity of executive secretary under the same conditions, which was done.
-At our subsequent meetings Mr. Stewart was elected for each succeeding year, until last year at the adjourned meeting.
+Being in the hospital, I asked Don Stewart to carry on in the capacity of executive secretary under the same conditions, which was done.
+At our subsequent meetings, Mr Stewart was elected for each succeeding year, until last year at the adjourned meeting.

-"I tender this in the absence of more complete records, as my record of the Canadian Farm Fur Advertising Committee from its inception until such time as an executive secretary was engaged and I believe the same to be correct."
+"I tender this in the absence of more complete records, as my record of the Canadian Farm Fur Advertising Committee from its inception until an executive secretary was engaged and I believe the same to be correct."

-"In the past season Canadian shippers marketed approximately 12 - 13,000 mutant skins which were something under 10% of the total sold.
-Cal stated that Canadian and United States Associations were working very closely together, were cognizant of the troubles and grievances, and were endeavouring to overcome them.
+"In the past season, Canadian shippers marketed approximately 12 - 13,000 mutant skins which were something under 10% of the total sold.
+Cal stated that Canadian and United States Associations were working very closely together, was cognizant of the troubles and grievances, and were endeavouring to overcome them.

 "He mentioned that all money raised from mink ranchers was being held aside for the advertising of mink fur and garments in Canada.
 Already about $4,000 have been raised and it is planned to broaden the advertising to include other world markets when conditions and finances warrant.
-As a starter Dr. Russell mentioned that standard mink pelts and garments would be exhibited at the Industrial Trade Fair in Toronto in Mav 1948 and that an exhibit is also planned for a similar fair at Basle, Switzerland."
+As a starter, Dr Russell mentioned that standard mink pelts and garments would be exhibited at the Industrial Trade Fair in Toronto in May 1948 and that an exhibit is also planned for a similar fair at Basle, Switzerland."

-The treasury of the Dominion Council being at a low ebb, J. E. Connolly financed the trip out of his own pocket.
-This accounts for the item in the unification meeting minutes "moved by R. Gregory, seconded by A. R. Oliver that the secretary write Mr. J. E. Connolly offering to settle his outstanding account."
+The treasury of the Dominion Council being at a low ebb, J. E. Connolly financed the trip out of his pocket.
+This accounts for the item in the unification meeting minutes "moved by R. Gregory, seconded by A. R. Oliver that the secretary writes Mr J. E. Connolly offering to settle his outstanding account."

 J. E. Connolly gave not only of his time but a considerable amount of money to the operation of the Dominion Council.
 Much of the latter was never returned to him.
 His generosity and enthusiasm made him a warmly regarded person but it doesn't say too much for the rest of us.

-The first order of business was to choose the name of the new association.
+; The first order of business was to choose the name of the new association.
 It seemed to me that naming the new organization presented an opportunity to do several useful things.
 First to avoid the awkward, long and involved names of the previous groups.
 Second to have a shorter name with more impact.
-Third was to have a name that was significant in the world fur trade.
-To fur buyers `Canada' was the magic word.
+The third was to have a name that was significant in the world fur trade.
+To fur buyers 'Canada' was the magic word.

 It took very little persuasion to get the group to agree on Canada Mink Breeders as the name of the new organization.